-My tango with homeschooling curriculum has been pretty well documented on this blog.
+My experiences changing curriculum have been pretty well documented on this blog.
 If you haven’t followed my journey, here are the highlights of our curriculum exploration over the past two years…

 First Year: My Father’s World and why it didn’t work for us

 Ask a NextGen Homeschooler: What textbooks or curriculum do you use and why?

 At the beginning of this year, we were changing curriculum again: I decided to try another multi-age Christian homeschooling curriculum called Heart of Dakota — in hopes of finding something more flexible, more “laid out” (read: ready to go) and more easily customizable to my three daughters’ ability levels, while also being faith-based and unit-study driven like Heart of Wisdom.